libbyschuknight/tid_til/tid.md

 # Today I Did...Today I have worked on...

+20 May 2016
+... working on join form but also got report story into UAT.
+Which is now involving writing a migration to change some data on some models.

+19 May 2016
+... have started on next story which is adding things to a join form in a big Rails app, which is mapped to SalesForce!

 18 May 2016
 ... issues again today with doing a migration and then actually realising that other things depended on the column.
 So had to rollback, re do things and then delete migration file.
 Frustrating!!